 While state boarding schools are well established, boarding at a sixth-form college is a relatively rare concept.
 Each year, state boarding schools regularly outperform other state schools with a good number topping academic league tables around the country.
 The combination of the excellent state-funded education and a boarding community enables pupils to make the most of their talents and abilities.
-However, these schools offer Level 2 (GCSE) and Level 3 (A level) qualifications and are for pupils aged 11 to 18, while a sixth-form college is a more adult environment and only has pupils who are between 16 and 19 years.
+However, these schools offer Level 2 (GCSE) and Level 3 (A level) qualifications and are for pupils aged 11 to 18, while a sixth-form college only has pupils who are between 16 and 19 years.

 Admission to a state boarding school is mainly for pupils who hold a full UK or European Union passport.
 Sixth-form colleges and FE colleges can apply for a Tier 4 Sponsor Licence to attract international pupils to study their Level 3 (usually A level) qualifications.
-Of the 136 state-funded colleges that appear on the Government Register of Tier 4 Visas holders (dated 8 December 2017), 22 are sixth-form colleges.
-Many of these sixth-forms colleges offer homestay accommodation to their pupils but a few offer full boarding facilities, operated by the college, including Richard Huish College.
+Many of these sixth-form colleges offer homestay accommodation to their pupils but a few offer full boarding facilities, operated by the college, including Richard Huish College.
 Several FE colleges offer boarding, but they are still in the minority.

 At Richard Huish College, based in Taunton, the boarding house opened its doors to pupils from around the world, including the UK, in September 2017.
 The house has 53 study bedrooms, all with ensuite bathrooms.
 The College has been welcoming international pupils for many years but knew that while homestay parents do an amazing job of nurturing pupils new to the UK, there were also some pupils who would prefer the boarding house experience.
 The boarding house means the College can offer choice and flexibility to pupils and their parents – essentially offering an independent school sixth-form experience at a fraction of the cost.